 General Order C-08 issued August 26, 2011 specifies the Internal Investigation Division (IID) has responsibility for all investigations of all allegations of misconduct by employees of the Department.
 This policy does not limit the IID's ability to initiate investigations of instances of conduct in contravention of Departmental policy that is discovered during the course of an investigation.
 The Department reports it is the practice of the IID to investigate all violations of departmental policy regardless of the manner in which they become aware of the violation.
-A review of the 51 cases of citizen complaints of false arrest noted above found no instance where an investigation uncovered another policy violation.
+A review of 53 cases of citizen complaints noted above found no instance where an investigation uncovered another policy violation, however, none of these cases came from the current reporting period.
+During the current reporting period, despite numerous requests from the Auditor, the